jokeofweek/jokeofweek.github.io/_posts/2020-08-30-sharing_files_with_peers.markdown

 1. We can tell the entire swarm which __pieces__ we have already downloaded.
 2. We can send/receive a __piece__ for a given connection.

-Pickign the piece size actually has an important trade off.
+Picking the piece size actually has an important trade off.
 As piece size decreases, there are more announces and more file send/receive connections.
 If your piece size is too low (or too high!), the protocol loses efficiency.

 ### Growing the Swarm